Love photos? The Pixel 2 is the best Android phone for you

 Pixel 2 pricing and sale date

-Pixel 2 preorders start on Oct.
-20 in Australia.
-The phone will be available through the Google Store, Telstra and JB Hi-Fi.
-The Pixel 2 comes in three colors: Kinda Blue, Just Black and Clearly White, and costs AU$1,079 (64GB) and AU$1,229 (128GB).
+Pixel 2 preorders have already begun in the US.
+The phone will be available in retail stores by Oct.
+19 and you can buy them through Verizon, the Google Store, Project Fi and Best Buy.
+The Pixel 2 comes in three colors: Kinda Blue, Just Black and Clearly White, and costs $649 (64GB) and $749 (128GB).

 Google Pixel 2, Pixel 2 XL pricing